Tapotupotu Campsite

 Rubbish

 No rubbish bins on site.
-During peak season December to February, rubbish is collected daily (as per council fees per bag and subject to change).
+During peak season December to February, rubbish is collected daily with fee by camp managers.
 At all other times, remove your rubbish as per a 'take in, take out' policy.

 Water safety